cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

     It can present a graphical view of a model while it is being built by combining nodes representing objects or actions.
-This modeler is designed based upon established SPSS Modeler client software and the industry standard CRISP-DM model.
+This modeler is designed based upon established SPSS Modeler client software and the industry-standard CRISP-DM model.

 - Neural network modeler